 Growth stocks outperformed value stocks, while large-cap outperformed small-cap.
 Among other major equity benchmarks, the MSCI EAFE Index, a measure of developed markets excluding the US and Canada, was higher by 11.78%.
 The MSCI Emerging Markets Index was higher by 11.99%.
+Developed fixed income market performance was positive in the quarter.
+The Bloomberg® US Aggregate Index returned 1.21%.
+The Bloomberg Global Aggregate Hedged Index returned 1.61% and the Bloomberg Global Aggregate Unhedged Index returned 4.52%.

 In the US, equity market performance was higher in the second quarter of 2025 with the Dow Jones Industrial Average advancing by 5.46% and the Nasdaq 100 advancing by 17.86%.
 US fixed income markets were also higher for the quarter.
 First quarter gross domestic product (GDP) contracted by 0.3%, the first decline since 2022, due to a surge in pre-tariff imports.
 Despite this, the labor market remained resilient, with job growth moderating but consistently above expectations.
 Inflation appeared contained, with core Personal Consumption Expenditures (PCE), the Fed's preferred measure, easing from 2.7% to 2.5% in May before rising slightly to 2.8% in June, still below forecasts.
 The Fed took no further rate actions in the quarter, although Vice Chair Michelle Bowman signaled openness to rate cuts as early as July amid softening job data and subdued inflationary impact from tariffs.
-Consumer sentiment rebounded from historic lows, while political developments-most notably President Trump's evolving tariff strategy and the advancement of the "One Big Beautiful Bill" -- added fiscal and policy uncertainty heading into the second half of the year.
+Consumer sentiment rebounded from historic lows, while political developments-most notably President Trump's evolving tariff strategy and the advancement of the "One Big Beautiful Bill"-added fiscal and policy uncertainty heading into the second half of the year.